moment/luxon/docs/matrix.md

 In the support table above, you can see that some environments are missing capabilities.
 They affect a subset of Luxon's features that depend on specific APIs that some older browsers don't support.

 1.  **Basic internationalization**.
 Luxon doesn't have internationalized strings in its code; instead it relies on the hosts implementation of the Intl API.
-This includes the very handy [toLocaleString](../class/src/datetime.js~DateTime.html#instance-method-toLocaleString).
+This includes the very handy `toLocaleString`.
 Most browsers and recent versions of Node support this.
 2.  **Internationalized tokens**.
 Listing the months or weekdays of a locale and outputting or parsing ad-hoc formats in non-English locales requires that Luxon be able to programmatically introspect the results of an Intl call.
 It does this using Intl's [formatToParts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat/formatToParts) method, which is a relatively recent addition in most browsers.
 So you could have the Intl API without having that.
 3.  **Zones**.
 Luxon's support of IANA zones works by abusing the Intl API.
 That means you have to have that API and that the API must support a reasonable list of time zones.
 Zones are a recent addition to some platforms.
 4.  **Relative time formatting**.
 Luxon's support for relative time formatting (e.g. `DateTime#toRelative` and `DateTime#toRelativeCalendar`) depends on Intl.RelativeTimeFormat, which is currently only available in Chrome and Firefox.
 Luxon will fall back to using English if that capability is missing.